pluralsight/guides/draft/front-end-javascript/everything-you-need-to-know-about-javascript-objects/article.md

     y: "abc"
 };
 ```

+## What is a prototype?
 Every object has its prototype.

-## What is a prototype?
 The prototype is actually a base object which an object is inherited from.
-Objects `x` and `a` from the above examples are inherited from the [Object.prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype), so they have access to all methods of the `Object.prototype`, beside access to their own properties.
+Objects `x` and `a` from the above examples are inherited from the [Object.prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype), so they have access to all methods of the `Object.prototype`and access to their own properties, as well.

 ## How objects can be instantiated?